stacks-network/stacks-core/stacks-signer/README.md

 - `--private-keys:` A path to a file containing a list of hexadecimal representations of Stacks private keys.
 Required if `--num-keys` is not set.
 - `--network`: The network to use.
 One of "mainnet" or "testnet".
 - `--dir`: The directory to write files to.
 Defaults to the current directory.
+- `--timeout`: Optional timeout in milliseconds to use when polling for updates in the StackerDB runloop.

 ## Contributing